thejonjon/todolist/README.md

 TODO - Write tests
 TODO - clean up ListData and ItemData classes, removing unused methods TODO - add in associtive array maping list's to their list items to depricate the inefficent itteration of the entire item "table" to find fk relational mumbo-jumbo.
+TODO - Drop LISTS and ITEMS hashmaps into external library with methods and accessors.
+That way a DB backend (or any other  backend) could easily be swapped in without having to make modifications to the controller.
+If not for my rustyness with java and first time with spring, that's my prefeared organization.

 Other research TODO items-
 TODO - Understand the difference between @RestController and @Controller, and how to use them together.